 An outstanding creative tandem, photographer Rafal Milach and graphic designer Ania Nalecka from Poland have been working together on a number of fascinating photography books and publications, such as 7 Rooms, Black Sea of Concrete, In the Car with R by Rafal Milach, as well as numerous other books produced by Sputnik collective that they are both a part of.
 Rafal and Ania will speak about the collaboration between an artist and graphic designer in the process of making of a photobook.

-All the evening talks take place at Pelči boarding school, Pelči, Kuldīga district - see Location for a map of how to get there.
+All the evening talks take place at Pelči boarding school, Pelči, Kuldīga district.

 NB!
 ISSP does not provide catering for the guests.
 For those who need a place to stay overnight, its possible to find dormitory beds at the campus, if arranged at least two days before (write to firstname.lastname@example.org).
 Guests are asked to take care not to disturb the work of the ISSP workshops.